They Shall Raise Up the Former Desolations

 God’s promise to restore the land of Israel and regather the Diaspora at the end of the age is happening before our eyes (Ezek.
 28:25).
 The fact that Jewish people continue to return to the land suggests that the fulfillment of God’s Messianic promise to Israel is closer than ever.

 Today, more than one-third of the world’s Jewish population lives in Israel.
 The ancient cities, towns and villages are being rebuilt.
 Under the tender care of God’s Chosen People, the land is thriving and producing abundantly.
-The nation of Israel is the fulfillment of prophecy!
+The nation of Israel is a visible demonstration of the veracity of Scripture.

-Rabbi Chaim Richman, the director of the Temple Institute in Jerusalem, advises that, “Tisha B’Av is not about just mourning, it is about acting to bring the Holy Temple back to the world – a ‘House of prayer for all nations’” (1) People who understand prophecy grasp that expectancy for a temple in Jerusalem is another indicator that the fulfillment of God’s Messianic promise to Israel is near.
+Rabbi Chaim Richman, former director of the Temple Institute in Jerusalem, advises that, “Tisha B’Av is not about just mourning, it is about acting to bring the Holy Temple back to the world – a ‘House of prayer for all nations’” (1) People—who understand prophecy—grasp that expectancy for a temple in Jerusalem is another indicator that the ultimate fulfillment of God’s Messianic promise to Israel is near.

 King David’s purchase of the threshing floor of Araunah on Mount Moriah—where both Solomon’s and Herod’s Temples once stood—establishes the Jewish connection to the Temple Mount.
 God’s purpose for the temple in Jerusalem did not end with ancient history.

 During the Messianic Kingdom, the Temple Mount, the very site David purchased from Araunah, will be the center of worship for the whole world.
-Isaiah prophesied about that day.
+Isaiah prophesied about that time.

 Now it shall come to pass in the latter days